lpantano/mypubs/mirna/mirannotation/stats.md

 +     fig.width = 10, message = F, error = F, warning = F, bootstrap.show.code = FALSE)
 ```

+# Method

+ * scoring: in case the tool gives a score, the best score will be used.
+If not the first hit is the one used.
+If score is the same, the first hit is used.
+Tools that can be scored are: bowtie, bowtie2, chimira_blast, GEM, microzer, miraligner, miraligner-python, novoaling, razer3, STAR
+ * only miraligner* and srnabench gives miRNA annotation, so these tools should have an advantage since they are parsing the hits to get the best annotation Anyway, I am trying to get the best of all of them when comparing which annotates better using precursor names.

 ```r
 > data <- read.table("stats", skip = 1)